 - 1/4 cup unsalted butter - melted and cooled, or swap melted and cooled coconut oil or canola oil

 - Zest of 1 small lemon - optional

 - 2 large eggs - at room temperature

 - 1/4 teaspoon ground cinnamon

 - Adjust the oven rack to the lower third position and preheat the oven to 350 degrees F. Lightly coat a 8x4-inch loaf pan with nonstick spray.
 Set aside.

 - In a large mixing bowl, whisk together the flour, baking soda, baking powder, salt, and cinnamon.
 Place the blueberries in a separate bowl and sprinkle with 1 teaspoon of the dry ingredients (this will help keep the blueberries from sinking to the bottom).

-- Store bread at room temperature for 2 days or in the refrigerator for up to 1 week.
+- TO STORE: Store bread at room temperature for 2 days or in the refrigerator for up to 1 week.

-- Freeze as a whole loaf or in individual slices for up to 3 months.
+- TO FREEZE: Freeze as a whole loaf or in individual slices for up to 3 months.
 Let thaw overnight in the refrigerator.

 - To make gluten free: use a 1:1 GF all-purpose blend like this one.

 - To make vegan or dairy free: I have not experimented with this swap, so I cannot recommend it from experience.
 If you would like to play around, you could try using dairy free yogurt, melted canola oil (instead of butter), and flax eggs in place of the regular eggs.